 Full Website Content Audit

 A full website content audit should be completed on all indexable pages for medium to large websites or those combining multiple websites or subdomains.
 This audit will uncover any keyword cannibalization issues, underperforming assets, or dead-weight content.
-Goals of strategic recommendations from this audit would be:
+The goals of strategic recommendations from this audit would be:

 - Identification of dead weight content